Creativity (religion): Under Klassen (1973–1992)

-The religion was originally founded as the "Church of the Creator" by Ben Klassen in 1973, when he self-published Nature's Eternal Religion.
+Creativity was originally founded as the religion of the "Church of the Creator" by Ben Klassen in 1973, when he self-published Nature's Eternal Religion.
 Adherents of Creativity refer to themselves as Creators, a term derived from Hitler's autobiographical manifesto Mein Kampf, wherein his classification of "races" falls into three categories, with the "white race", deemed the "Master race", termed the "creators".
 Klassen attempted to recruit neo-Nazis into the church because, apart from disagreements over Nazism's embrace of Positive Christianity, its insistence on nationalism (rather than racialism), anti-Slavic and other sentiments against non-Germanic European ethnic groups, Klassen highly revered Adolf Hitler as a "great pioneer" and Nazism as admirable in many contexts.
-He developed a rapport with National Alliance leader William Luther Pierce; he met Pierce twice in 1975, and they maintained an "on and off" relationship for the next 18 years.
-According to Klassen, he "never did understand the logic of what [Pierce] called his Cosmotheism religion ... it has not been of any significance as far as our common goal of promoting White racial solidarity was concerned."
-In Trials, Tribulations, and Triumphs, Klassen called Pierce "a great man and an outstanding intellectual thinker, and ... one of us."

 In 1982, Klassen established a Creativity headquarters in Otto, North Carolina.
 Although his family expected resistance from local residents, Klassen wrote: "We were not quite prepared for the viciousness of the onslaught by the local paper."
 Opposition grew, and a May 13, 1982 Franklin Press headline read: "Pro-Hitler, anti-Christ Leader Headquarters Here".
+William White Williams was the second in command of the COTC, "hasta primus", from 1988.
+Williams left the COTC about a year after he joined, in 1989.
+Both Williams and his life left the COTC separately; he and his wife later divorced.
+In Klassen's final book, he devoted a critical chapter to his experiences with Williams and his wife.